ilnazTayebi/repro_engineering_paper/README.md

 # Report for Reproduction Package for "JSONSchemaDiscovery"
 This project provides the reproduction package for the JSONSchemaDiscovery.It is intended to discover the Schema behind the existing JSON data file.

-# Reproduction Package for "JSONSchemaDiscovery"
-This project provides the reproduction package for the JSONSchemaDiscovery.It is intended to discover the Schema behind the existing JSON data file.